-Keep your dog healthy, happy and out of trouble with daily exercise, it is fun and provides many benefits for them including:
+Keep your dog healthy, happy and out of trouble with daily exercise.
+It is fun and provides many benefits for them including helping to reduce or eliminate common behaviour problems, such as digging, excessive barking, chewing, and hyperactivity.

 Helps timid or fearful dogs build confidence and trust.